 This is a collaborative post.

 Starting out as a freelancer is tough and sometimes, it feels like you’re never going to land your first client.
 But as long as you’re proactive and you keep working at it, you will eventually get somebody who is interested in your services.
 Now all you have to do is actually convince them that you’re the right person for the job, which is actually a lot harder than it sounds.
-Today we’re looking at ways for freelancers to impress in client meetings.
+Today I’m going to be looking at ways for freelancers to impress in client meetings.

-This is one of the aspects of freelance life that I find more difficult.
+This is one of the aspects of freelance life that I personally find more difficult.
 It can be hard to correctly judge the level of expectation and the type of persona you’re going to come into contact with when you source your own workload.
 Meeting prospective clients in person can be even trickier.

 There are a lot of freelancers out there, so you need to work hard at impressing a potential client if you’re going to get the work, and that often starts with the first meeting.
 These are some of the best ways to impress a client and hopefully land that job.